 Traditional total knee replacement entails cutting into the quadriceps tendon, which connects the large quadriceps muscle group on the front of the thigh to the kneecap.
 The surgeon then moves the kneecap out of the way to access the arthritic joint.

-The larger incision gives the surgeon a wide enough view to properly align the implant and bone.
+The larger incision gives the surgeon a wide enough view to properly place the prosthesis in the correct alignment.
 This is important because precise alignment is key to ensuring durability and a long life for the implant.

 Much of the power of your knee comes from the quadriceps.
-When this muscle and tendon group is cut out, as in traditional knee replacement, the repair and recovery may require a longer hospital stay and physical therapy.
+When this muscle and tendon group is cut out, as in traditional knee replacement, the repair and recovery may require a longer physical therapy.
+However, recent studies suggest that such differences are not significant in terms of pain and function improvement in the short and long term.

 Minimally invasive surgery